A listing of current graduate students and their interests

 Bevin is an electronic music / multimedia composer and sound designer, violinist and veterinary nurse.
 Her work can be heard in radio plays, electronic toys, theater spaces, film and television scores, advertisements, clubs, concert halls, headphones, and art spaces.
 Working solo and in collaboration (with Kristin Grace Erickson as Blectum from Blechdom), she has released a dozen or so records since 1998, on labels such as Tigerbeat6, Orthlorng, Phthalo, and Aagoo.
 Her fifth solo album (as Blevin Blectum) will be released December 4th 2013, on the Aagoo label.
 She plans to complete her Ph.D in MEME / Computer Music and Multimedia from Brown University in May of 2014.http://blevinblectum.com (costume by joseph aaron segal, photo by nicole deponte)

 Jinku is a composer, performer, and multimedia artist currently residing in New England Area.
-His creative work has explored the inner relationship between sound installation and real time performances, anchored in coherent existence of aural and visual experiences in concurrence.
-He has been seeking a way to plant a structural and methodical bridge between forms of performance and installation, given a motivation that is purely founded on the necessity of excogitation to enjoy music, whether system comes out to be conventional or unconventional.
-His compositions have been featured at REDCAT in WALT DISNEY THEATER, CEMEC in Stanford University, UC San Diego, UC Santa Barbara and Mills College, STEIM in Amsterdam, Beyond Baroque in Venice CA, Machine Project in Los Angeles, Figment NY among others. www.grayscale64.com
+His work focuses on pushing the boundaries of interaction through sound installation and audio visual performances.
+His works have been performed and installed at various places including REDCAT of Walt Disney Concert Hall, CEMEC in Stanford University, UC San Diego, UC Santa Barbara and Mills College, STEIM in Amsterdam, Beyond Baroque in Venice CA, Machine project in Los Angeles.www.grayscale64.com

 Stephan Moore –collaborative performance work, computer-aided improvisation, generative music, environmental sound art, sound designs for unusual circumstances.